MadJoker0815/roborock_nologs/README.md

 The service Cron needs to be restarted after modifying "/etc/crontab". (use "service cron restart")

-The restart times must depend on the system time.
-So if your robot is running at Shanghai time, it is more likely that it will restart at a different time.
-Check the output of "Uptime" and calculate back to restart.
+The times must depend on the system time.
+So if your robot is running at Shanghai time, it is more likely that it will reboot at a different time.
+Check the output of "uptime" and calculate back to the time of reboot.
 You have to place the timers around them.
-So if you restart at 2 a.m., the timer should be set at least 15 minutes before and 15 minutes after the restart.
-That is, 1:45 a.m. and 2:15 a.m.
+So if your reboot happens at 2am, the timer should be set at least 15 minutes before and 15 minutes after the restart.
+That is, 1:45am and 2:15am not the configured 2:00am to 4:00am.

 Files in /root/ have to be executeable. (use "chmod +x /root/check_all;/root/check_reboot")